Driver's licences in Canada: History

 Starting June 2009, Ontario began issuing enhanced drivers licences (EDLs) as an option to residents upon request.
-These licence while almost visually identical to regular drivers licences contained two distinct differences.
-The first being a machine readable code printed on the back of the card (visually similar to the same coding on a Canadian passport).
-The second: an embedded RFID microchip.
+These licences were visually almost identical to regular drivers licences, but had a machine readable code printed on the back of the card (visually similar to the same coding on a Canadian passport) and an embedded RFID microchip.
 These changes were made in response to the heightened security precautions at US land border crossings.
 The changes allowed for quicker procedures at a border crossing as well as a cheaper alternative to a passport ($40 vs. $100).

 The enhanced driver's licence program has been discontinued.

 Prince Edward Island

-If a person is 16 years or older, they may apply for an Instruction Permit.
+If a person is 16 years or older, they may apply for an instruction permit.
 A instruction permit allows a person to drive under supervision to receive instruction.
 This type of licence is valid for two years.
-Testing Requirements for a Driver's Licence are a written or oral exam, road sign, driving, vision test and Novice Driving or Driver Education Course is required for first-time drivers.The classes of licence that can be obtained with appropriate training and required testing are as follows:
+Testing requirements for a driver's licence are a written or oral exam, road sign, driving, vision test and Novice Driving or Driver Education Course is required for first-time drivers.
+The classes of licence that can be obtained with appropriate training and required testing are: